pyne/pyne/docs/devsguide/new_dev_guide.rst

 ----------------------
 Changing Documentation
 ----------------------
-To contribute, you can edit the text file in any program that allows you to edit text (Vim, TextEdit, Nano, etc.) and does not invisibly add characters to the file (like Word).

-Your contributions will be more robust if they follow the formatting of other documents in the PyNE repository.
+To contribute, you can edit the text file following the formatting of the other documents in the PyNE repository.
 As such, before you create or update a file, it is a good idea to skim through other PyNE documentation to see how they are formatted.
 Finally, commit these changes to your forked version and submit a pull